U.S. Census Data and Census 2020

 Among people who were counted, are there racial differences in data accuracy?

 Yes, probably.
 Because people of color were less likely to provide data themselves than white people, their information needed to be gathered by talking with a neighbor or landlord, or by consulting administrative records.
 These methods generally yield less accurate data than self-response.
-For example, a neighbor or landlord might incorrectly identify a person’s age, self-identified race, and/or self-identified Hispanic/Latino origin, particularly if they do not know the person well.
+For example, a neighbor or landlord might incorrectly identify a person’s age, self-identified race, and/or self-identified Hispanic/Latine origin, particularly if they do not know the person well.
 Assuming that people of color were more likely than white people to be counted by these less accurate methods, the 2020 Census information is probably less accurate for people of color.

 I’ve been hearing about a new privacy-protection framework that added random noise to the 2020 Census data.
 Can I still trust the data?